jonkiote/devicedriver/README.md

-    Then we can use the printf on buffer_out to print what's been read from the device, i.e., the characters read from the device will fill the beginning characters in buffer_out and the rest of the characters will be spaces.</p>
+    Then we can use the printf on buffer_out to print what's been read from the device, i.e., the characters read from the device will fill the beginning characters in buffer_out and the rest of the characters will be spaces.<br>
     <br>
 2. Once you have your device working with the test program, run the test program.
 You should have displays